Italian war crimes: Libya

 After the passing of the anti-Semitic Manifesto of Race in 1938, conditions worsened for the Jews of Libya.

 In 1942, 2,600 Jews were sent by Italian authorities to the Giado concentration camp, where they remained until they were liberated by British forces in January 1943.
 564 prisoners died from typhus and other privations.

-The Soviet Union
+Soviet Union

 In at least one recorded case, Italian forces taking part in the invasion of the Soviet Union, handed over a captured group of Jews to be killed by a German Einsatzkommando unit.

 Italy

 The oppression of Italian Jews began in 1938 with the enactment of Racial Laws of segregation by the fascist regime of Benito Mussolini.
 This changed in September 1943, when German forces occupied the country, installed the puppet state of the Italian Social Republic (RSI) and immediately began persecuting and deporting the Jews found there.

 In November 1943, the Fascist authorities of the RSI declared Italian Jews to be of "enemy nationality" during the Congress of Verona and began to participate actively in the prosecution and arrest of Jews.
 Initially, after the Italian surrender, the Italian police had only assisted in the round-up of Jews when requested to do so by German authorities.
 With the Manifest of Verona, in which Jews were declared foreigners, and in times of war enemies, this changed.
 Police Order No. 5 on November 30, 1943, issued by Guido Buffarini Guidi, minister of the interior of the RSI, ordered the Italian police to arrest Jews and confiscate their property.

 Approximately half of all Jews arrested during the Holocaust in Italy were arrested in 1944 by the Italian police.

 Of the estimated 44,500 Jews living in Italy before September 1943, 7,680 were murdered during the Holocaust (mostly at Auschwitz), while nearly 37,000 survived.